abledock/abledock/README.md

-# Hi there, I'm Able Dock! 👋
+# Hi there, I'm Anaxi Manderin! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in building impactful software.

 ## About Me

 - 🌱 I’m currently learning new technologies and improving my skills.
-- 🔭 I’m working on various projects that involve AI, machine learning, and data science.
+- 🔭 I’m working on various projects that involve AI, Web3, automation, and data science.
-- 💬 Ask me about Python, JavaScript, and software development.
+- 💬 Ask me about Python, JavaScript, Solidity, and software development.